 The Benefits of Cash-Back Apps

 Coupons have been around since the late 19th century, the first being for a free drink of a new product called Coca-Cola.
-Today, over a billion vouchers are redeemed each year, according to the research group Inmar.
+Today, over 92 percent of shoppers have used coupons at one point or another, according to the marketing group Valassis.